danizen/exerbutton/DESIGN.md

 Holds data for what happened for each user on each day
   - user_id(hash_key=True)
   - date(range_key)
-  - uuid
-  - count (usually 1)
+  - map of uuid to count

-### ButtonActivity

-Local Secondary index on DailyActivity with range_key on uuid field

 ### Drawing the table